dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 With the above in mind lets start.

 ## People

-- Socrates: Works in design, UI/UX.
-- Jason: Digital Marketing.
-- Dimitry (me): IT, Software Engineer.
+One of us is a Software Engineer, one does Digital Marketing, last but not least works in design, UI/UX.

-## Lots of work up front
+## Lots of Work Up Front

 Socrates: The first read flag I have encountered were those cases where the